serenity-js/serenity-js/documentation/website/src/handbook/tutorials/the-trouble-with-test-scripts.md

 As Selenium WebDriver became more popular in the late 2000s, and test suites began to grow bigger, developers and testers new to browser-based test automation needed a way to address issues with test scripts.

-In response to this need, the [Selenium team](https://docs.seleniumhq.org/) proposed the [Page Object Pattern](https://docs.seleniumhq.org/docs/06_test_design_considerations.jsp#page-object-design-pattern).
+In response to this need, the [Selenium team](https://docs.seleniumhq.org/) proposed the [Page Object Pattern](https://selenium.dev/documentation/en/guidelines_and_recommendations/page_object_models/).
 This simple pattern focuses on the user interface and models it in terms of pages, with each page being represented by a distinct class encapsulating both the definition of the page structure and the tasks that a user can perform on that page.

 The original Page Object Pattern was later [refined by Martin Fowler](https://martinfowler.com/bliki/PageObject.html), who proposed that instead of thinking of the entire application as a set of pages, each page should be considered in terms of smaller page objects or "widgets" that the page contained.
 The implementation below uses that refined version, as it's more representative of what you'd find in the more modern codebases.

 What you'll see in the code sample below is a by-the-book implementation of the Page Objects pattern.
-For simplicity, I've implemented the page object representing the TodoList in the same file as the test using it, as well as the test-specific [teardown method](https://jasmine.github.io/api/3.5/global.html#afterEach) that prevents the application state from leaking between the tests.
-I've also annotated the code to highlight features and limitations of this implementation:
+For simplicity, I've implemented the page object representing the `TodoList` in the same file as the test using it, as well as the test-specific [teardown method](https://jasmine.github.io/api/3.5/global.html#afterEach) that prevents the application state from leaking between the tests.
+I've also annotated the code to highlight the features and limitations of this implementation:

 ```javascript
 describe('Todo List App', function () {